googleapis/python-logging/docs/direct-lib-usage.rst

 Pub/Sub Sink
 ~~~~~~~~~~~~~~~~~

-To export logs to BigQuery you must log into the Cloud Platform Console
+To export logs to BigQuery you must log into the Cloud Console
 and add ``cloud-logs@google.com`` to a topic.

 See: `Setting permissions for Pub/Sub`_